Many of the Libraries' subscription databases provide access to full-text articles,

 of the databases.

-search finds the periodical, you will see a list of matching records in
+If the search finds the periodical, you will see a list of matching records in the catalog.

-articles may be ordered and delivered to you through this service.
-Instructions about registering and
+Often articles may be ordered and delivered to you through this service.

-this option will scan Google for the title of the article being sought.
+Clicking on this option will search Google for the title of the article being sought.